calvinwgerard/Project-Portfolio/README.md

 Project Link | Tools Used | Project Description
 ---|---|---
 [Coffee Shop Analysis](https://github.com/calvinwgerard/Coffee-Shop-Analysis) | QuickDBD, SQL, Looker Studio | Answered several business questions using a coffee shop dataset from Kaggle.
-For links to the presentation and dashboards, click [here](https://docs.google.com/presentation/d/1reR3HmUVlRfNRcHJKarWXqfPLTm69qRAaVtklYAmRmY/edit?usp=sharing) and [here](https://lookerstudio.google.com/reporting/6133d989-7d50-4ff9-a77a-b2a967dc77e2) respectively for the interactive versions or just to see the summary.
+For links to the presentation and dashboards, click [here](https://docs.google.com/presentation/d/1reR3HmUVlRfNRcHJKarWXqfPLTm69qRAaVtklYAmRmY/edit?usp=sharing) and [here](https://lookerstudio.google.com/reporting/6133d989-7d50-4ff9-a77a-b2a967dc77e2) respectively for the slideshow or the dashboard itself.
 <br>
 <br>